gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    A longer run has been added for comparison.
+    Here, a longer run has been added for comparison.
-    If you have a good computer, feel free to run longer production run than 50 ps.
+    If you have the computational resources, feel free to run longer production runs than 50 ps.

 ..  container:: justify

-    Note that the distribution is not centered around x = 2 nm.
+    Note that the distribution is not centered around :math:`x = 2~\text{nm}`.
-    This is due to the interaction between the pulled ethanol molecule and the rest of the fluid, that are shifting away the average position of the ethanol molecule from the center of harmonic potential.
+    This is expected as the interactions between the pulled ethanol molecule and the rest of the fluid are shifting away the average position of the ethanol molecule from the center of harmonic potential.

 Free energy profile calculation